Published By Janet Gershen-Siegel at December 23rd, 2018

 Not every vendor can help in the same way true starter credit can.
 These are vendors that will grant an approval with negligible effort.
 You also need them to be reporting to one or more of the big three CRAs: Dun & Bradstreet, Equifax, and Experian.

-Once there are 5 to 8 or more vendor trade accounts reporting to at least one of the CRAs move to the retail credit tier.
+Once there are 3 or more vendor trade accounts reporting to at least one of the CRAs move to the retail credit tier.
 These are businesses such as Office Depot and Staples.
 These companies are more likely to have products you need.

 Use the corporation’s EIN on these credit applications.

-Are there 8 to 10 accounts reporting?
+Are there more accounts reporting?
 Then move onto the fleet credit tier.
 These are companies such as BP and Conoco.
-Use this credit to buy fuel, and repair and take care of vehicles.
+Use this credit to buy fuel, and to repair and take care of vehicles.
 Make sure to apply using the business’s EIN.

 Have you been responsibly handling the credit you’ve gotten up to this point?
 Then move onto the cash credit tier.
 These are businesses like Visa and MasterCard.
 Your Social Security Number and date of birth are necessary for verification purposes only.
 Don’t use them for credit checks or guarantees.
 Instead, use your EIN.

-These are companies like Walmart and Dell, and also Home Depot, BP, and Racetrac.
 These are typically MasterCard credit cards.
-If you have 14 trade accounts reporting, then these are doable.
+If you have more trade accounts reporting, then these are doable.

 Know what is happening with your credit.
 Make certain it is being reported and take care of any errors ASAP.
-Get in the habit of checking credit reports and digging into the details, and not just the scores.
+Get in the habit of checking credit reports.
+Dig into the details, not just the scores.

 We can help you monitor business credit at Experian and D&B for 90% less than it would cost you at the CRAs.
-See: https://www.creditsuite.com/monitoring.
-At D&B you can monitor at: https://www.dandb.com/credit-builder/.
 Update the information if there are errors or the data is incomplete.